tim-koehler/Helm-Intellisense/README.md

     "values.yaml"
 ]
 ```
-In this case values will be overwritten by dev and dev by prod.
+In this case values will be overwritten/merged by dev and dev by prod.
 This also means that the linter will only throw an error if a certain key is not found in any of the specified files.